top of page

 The panel below shows the running costs for a standard traditional incandescent 60-Watt light bulb, compared to more efficient alternatives.
 These costings are based on a bulb being used 4 hours daily for a year.

-As you can see, LED bulb running costs are a tenth of the traditional bulb, so a house that is fully converted to LED lighting uses very little energy.
+As you can see, LED bulb running costs are around a tenth of the traditional bulb, so a house that is fully converted to LED lighting uses very little energy.
 LED bulbs are now widely available, bright, and very reliable.
-LED light bulbs typically just over 1 penny to run for just 4 hours.
+LED light bulbs typically just over 1 penny to run for just 7 hours.

 Strip fluorescent tubes